OceanBioME/OceanBioME.jl/paper/paper.md

 A key metric for the validity of biogeochemical systems is the conservation of elements such as carbon and nitrogen in the system.
 We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure that conservation conditions are met, and we will continue to add tests for any new models.
 Additionally, we check ``OceanBioME.jl`` utilities through standard tests such as comparison to analytical solutions for light attenuation, and conservation of tracers for active particle exudation and sinking.
+We plan to expand the features of ``OceanBioME.jl`` in the future and very much welcome user contributions.

 Finally, this software is currently facilitating multiple research projects into ocean CDR which would have been significantly harder with other solutions.
-For example, Chen (In prep.) is using the active particle coupling provided to investigate the effects of location and planting density of kelp in the open ocean on their carbon drawdown effect, as in the example above.
+For example, Chen (In prep.) uses the active particle coupling provided to investigate the effects of location and planting density of kelp in the open ocean on their carbon drawdown effect, as in the example above.
-Additionally, Strong-Wright (In prep.) is using the coupling of both the biogeochemistry and easy interface to couple the physics to study flow interactions with a fully resolved giant kelp forest model including the effects on nutrient transport and distribution.
+Additionally, Strong-Wright (In prep.) uses the coupling of both the biogeochemistry and easy interface to couple the physics to study flow interactions with a fully resolved giant kelp forest model including the effects on nutrient transport and distribution.

 # Examples